YasmineMh/text-augmentation-nlpaug/README.md

 Also, we are not going to use some of the word augmenters that add noise to training data instead of meaning including:

-- SpellingAug : which substitutes word by spelling mistake words dictionary.
+- SpellingAug : It substitutes words by spelling mistake words dictionary.
 In the example below, it replaces '1' by 'l', 'The' by 'Tge' and 'tht' and 'tem', 'to' by 'toa' and 'two'..
 ```bash
 Original : 39.1.
 The Landlord hereby grants to the Tenant the option to take under lease
 Augmented : 39. l.
 Tge Landlord hereby grants toa tht Tenant tem option two taking ander lease
 ```

-- RandomWordAug : which swap word randomly.
+- RandomWordAug : It swaps word randomly.
 In the example below, it replaces '.', 'to' and 'the' words randomly.
 ```bash
 Original : 39.1.
 The Landlord hereby grants to the Tenant the option to take under lease
 Augmented : .
 39 1 The.
 Landlord hereby to grants the the Tenant option to take under lease
 ```

-- TfIdfAug : TfIdfAug has to be trained based on our data.
-But, we don't have a dataset beacuse we have only two paragraphs to be augmented in our training data.
+- TfIdfAug : It has to be trained based on our data.
+But, we don't have a dataset because we have only two paragraphs to be augmented in our training data.

-- SplitAug : which splits one token to two tokens randomly.
+- SplitAug : It splits one token to two tokens randomly.
 In the example below, it splits many words like 'Tenant' becomes 'Tena nt'.
 ```bash
 Original : 39.1.
 The Landlord hereby grants to the Tenant the option to take under lease
 Augmented : 39.
 1. The Landl ord hereby g rants to the Tena nt the option to t ake u nder le ase